sodadata/docs/soda-agent/deploy-aws.md

 1. Using a code editor, create a new YAML file called `values.yml`.
 2. To that file, copy+paste the content below, replacing the following values:
- * `id` and `secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account
+* `id` and `secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account.
- * Replace the value of `soda.agent.name` with a custom name for you agent, if you wish <br />
+* Replace the value of `name` with a custom name for you agent, if you wish.
+* Add the `core` settings to configure idle workers in the cluster.
+Launch an idle worker so at scan time, the agent can hand over instructions to an already running idle Scan Launcher to avoid the start-from-scratch setup time for a pod.
+You can have multiple idle scan launchers waiting for instructions.  <br />
 ```yaml
 soda:
  apikey: